Paco Rabanne 1 Million vs Invictus — Price & Value Comparison

 - Base notes: Guaiac wood, ambergris, oakmoss, patchouli

 Invictus is fresh, clean, and aquatic.
 It's a more modern fragrance in the "sport" style — light, breezy, and versatile.
-It projects less aggressively than 1 Million but works in situations where 1 Million would be overwhelming.
+It wears closer and easier than 1 Million, working in situations where 1 Million would be overwhelming.

 Paco Rabanne 1 Million EDT